< Blog < Stay Fit < Exercises < 10 Types of Squats to Spice Up Your Workout & Their Benefits

 You will also benefit from adding different types of squats to your workout plan as it helps get more proportionate legs and build nice glutes, inner thighs, calves, and hamstrings.

-Relevant article: Bikini Butt Workouts For a Toned Bum
+Check this out: Bikini Butt Workouts For a Toned Bum

 Squat variations